Last updated 15 February 2019

 What court deals with dangerous driving offences

-Dangerous driving is an indictable offence that must be dealt with summarily in the Magistrates Court (s 552BA Criminal Code) and the maximum penalty is a $23 560 fine and/or three years imprisonment.
+Dangerous driving is an indictable offence that must be dealt with summarily in the Magistrates Court (s 552BA Criminal Code) and the maximum penalty is 200 penalty units ($26 110) fine or three years imprisonment.
 Where a person commits the offence under the influence of alcohol while racing or excessively speeding, or where they have previously been convicted of the same offence, the charge is dealt with summarily in the Magistrates Court unless the person elects for a trial by jury to be dealt with in the District Court (s 552B Criminal Code).
-In the District Court, they are liable to a penalty of $47 120 or five years imprisonment.
+In the District Court, they are liable to a penalty of 400 penalty units ($52 220) or five years imprisonment.